aaronsb/whisper-service/README.md

 # 🎙️ Whisper Transcription Service

 A Docker-powered service that transcribes audio files using OpenAI's Whisper model.
-This service is optimized for handling audio files of any size and runs locally on your machine using GPU acceleration (if available).
+This service is optimized for handling audio files of any size and offers two modes of operation:

+1. **Local Compute Mode**: Runs the Whisper model locally on your machine using GPU acceleration (if available)
+2. **API Mode**: Uses OpenAI's Whisper API for transcription, requiring less computational resources

 ## ✨ Features

 - 🚀 Easy setup with Docker
+- 🔄 Flexible configuration with local or API-based transcription
 - 📦 No file size limits with optimized memory handling
 - 🎯 Supports multiple audio formats (.mp3, .wav, .m4a, .ogg, .flac)
-- ⚡ GPU acceleration with CUDA 12.1 support
+- ⚡ GPU acceleration with CUDA 12.1 support (local mode)
 - 🔄 Concurrent processing with job management
 - 🔍 Real-time job status tracking
 - 🧹 Automatic memory cleanup and optimization